XDpartypooper/TeamSprintProject/README.md

 added Author and author's paper MENU with create view update and delete -Roy 25/10/22

 added search function based on profile type -Roy 26/10/22

+Add Conference chair Paper allocation system GUI( manual allocated ) search Reviewer and search Paper Name added reviewer GUI for papers allocated( able to view the papers allocated to you ) able to edit work load-Roy 30/10/22